Len42/Synth/misc/cable-hanger/README.md

 <img src="hanger2.jpg" style="float:right">

-This is a simple desk-mounted patch cable hanger made from foamcore and cardboard.
+This is a simple desk-mounted patch cable hanger made from foamcore and cardboard, sealed with Mod Podge and painted.
+It's attached to my desk with double-sided tape on two surfaces.

 It's a bit janky but it does the job.

-The hanger is attached to my desk with double-sided tape on two surfaces.

 A full-size parts drawing is [here](cable-hanger.svg).